scr037/ToggleableSecureField/README.md

 ## Sumary

-An alternative to "Password" text fields made 100% with `SwiftUI`.
+An alternative to "custom password" text fields made 100% with `SwiftUI`.

 ## Description

-ToggleableSecureField, a flexible type of text field that relies on both `SwiftUI` native components `TextField` and `SecureField`.
+ToggleableSecureField is a flexible type of text field that relies on both `SwiftUI` native components `TextField` and `SecureField`.
 In addition, it contains a built-in toggle  that allows to swap between two states.
 It is the ideal component to let users input their password, showing or hiding the entered content without glitches.

 The "show/hide" button takes in an `Image` that can be customized via environment, as well as its tint `Color`.